 Selected buildings are open to the public with guided and self-guided tours encouraging visitors to explore, re-examine and engage with Brisbane’s built environment.
 The experience opens people’s eyes and minds to good design and curious spaces.

 In 2020 and 2021 the impact of Covid changed the way we did things.
 We created year-round offerings for smaller groups of participants.
-And 2022 marked some exciting changes to our well-loved event with the introduction of an Iconic Precinct to our BOH weekend and the addition of our annual Villages of Brisbane [VOB] event.
+In 2022, with the advent of in-person activities again, we made some exciting changes to our well-loved event with the introduction of an Iconic Precinct to our BOH weekend and the addition of an annual Villages of Brisbane [VOB] event.
+In 2023 our Iconic Precinct showcased the heritage gems and state-of-the-art medical labs of Herston Health & Heritage and in 2024 our event was geo-focused in and around the central city and New Farm, allowing participants to explore a range of buidlings, events and tours predominantly on foot.

 Our objectives